Havardmj/mobilapplab3/README.md

 # mobilapplab3

 Linter Error : Cannot resolve Symbol 'Theme' in styles.xml =  <style name="AppTheme" parent="Theme.AppCompat.Light.DarkActionBar">

  Accordin to https://developer.android.com/guide/topics/ui/look-and-feel/themes This is right syntax, and the app works, without throwing any build exception/error.

- Linter warning : Obsolete Gradle Dependency on gradle build.
+ Linter warning : Obsolete Gradle Dependency on gradle build x4 .
 Use older version to enable deployment on my phone.

+ Linter Usability : app in not indexable by Google search.
+App is not not Intended to be released.
+Only for education/lab purpose.

 The Idea: